Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 How can companies measure transition risk?

-Why is transition risk important for investors?
+Why does transition risk matter to investors?

 Andrés Cester